Person holding a smartphone with opened AI chat in it. User asking chat bot to write code in Python

 The ChatGPT revolution

-When OpenAI launched ChatGPT in late 2022, everything changed.
-Suddenly, millions of people around the world were conversing with a machine that could write essays, compose poetry, debug code, and hold meaningful dialogue.
-In less than a year, ChatGPT reached over 100 million users—the fastest adoption of any technology in history.
+Then, when OpenAI developed ChatGPT in late 2022, everything changed.
+Suddenly, a machine would converse with millions of people across the world, complete essays, poetry, code debugging, and two way conversations.
+ChatGPT took less than a year to have over 100 million people using it, which is the fastest adoption rate of technology in history.

 The ethical crossroads